sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy-guidance.md

 <!-- cSpell:ignoreRegExp /\<[^\>]+\>/ -->
 ## {{ page.title }} <!-- omit in toc -->

-Written by Jayson McIntosh and Rachel Muston - Reviews by IT Strategy team

 <!-- markdownlint-disable MD001 -->
 ##### Table of Content <!-- omit in toc -->
 <!-- markdownlint-enable MD001 -->